2002 PDC World Darts Championship: Round 2

 The second round was played to the best-of-11 sets from 30 December 2000 and 2 January 2001.
 Lloyd became the first player through to the quarter-finals with a 6–4 victory over Warriner, who was the first player ranked in the top ten to lose in the tournament.
 Lloyd took the first three sets before Warriner took a 4–3 lead.
 He then recovered to win the match, calling it "one of the best performances of my career."
 Burnett took more than two hours to defeat Ovens 6–4 after neither player led by more than a set until the end of the match.
 Baxter took a little more than one hour to beat Smith 6–1.
 He claimed the first set and Smith the second.
 Baxter's higher finishing average won him six consecutive legs in the middle of the game en route to victory.
 Manley defeated Lowe 6–5.
 He took the lead in set one before Lowe claimed the second with a 121 checkout.
 Lowe won sets three and four to take the lead until Manley nullified this to tie the match.
 The game went to a final set decider which Manley won 3–0.
 After the match, Manley said he had not expected a strong performance from Lowe.

 Taylor had a three-dart average of 111.21 points, completed respective checkouts of 140 and 167 points and two finishes of ten dart throws to defeat Burgess 6–1; Burgess won four legs during the game's concluding two sets.
+Winning nine consecutive legs for the third, fourth and fifth set, Taylor averaged 124.10 in those three sets, including two sets finished in 35 darts each, averaging 128.83 in each of them.

 Askew overcame a challenge from Scholten to win 6–3.
 Both players equalled each other's form before Askew moved ahead with victories in the fifth and sixth sets.
 Scholten subsequently made a 13-dart finish to claim set seven before Askew replied to win the next two sets and the match.
 Part compiled ten maximum scores (180), checkouts of 116 and 117 and achieved a three-dart average of 98.68 points to complete a 6–0 whitewash of Beaton.
 The final second round match saw Priestley play the two time World Matchplay champion Harrington.
 After both players began at a slow pace with Harrington compiling high scores and missing checkouts and Priestley making checkouts without high scores, the latter took the lead in the match and a 6–3 victory after Harrington failed to complete a 169 checkout.